Unacknowledged rape: Previous sexual abuse

 Some research suggests that there is correlation between unacknowledged rape and childhood sexual abuse.
 Childhood sexual abuse is linked to many long-term issues in many areas of life.
 Some believe that sexual scripts begin to develop during adverse childhood experiences.
 CSA is often linked to guilt, sexual permissiveness, and the self-perception of being promiscuous.
 Although there are no conclusive case studies, this is a factor that can be taken into account.

-Rape myths

-Rape myths are generalized or false beliefs held about rape, rapists, or rape victims that breed conditions unwelcome to rape victims.
-Such myths include "some women are asking for it" to "women only claim they are raped as an act of retaliation or to cover something up".
-Many of these risks are widely held by society and taught to young women whether directly or indirectly.
-Many of these myths put the burden of responsibility onto a woman if there is alcohol involved or there was a prior sexual relationship with the perpetrator.
-None of these myths hold the perpetrator accountable for his actions.
-Due to the fear of public reaction, or believing these myths themselves, a victim may be hesitant to label their situation as rape.
-Most of these myths are rooted in three forms of discourse.
-The first is the male sex drive discourse.
-This belief states that men have a biological need for sex that is difficult, if not impossible to control.
-They are not entirely responsible if they do not control this need, and it is a woman's duty to make sure this drive is satisfied.
-The second is the have-hold discourse.
-This implies that women have no sex drive and simply satisfy men for security or social standing.
-The third form of discourse is the permissiveness discourse, which claims that women enjoy sex as much as men and go after it freely with no impulse control.
-These three fallacies prompt society and often the woman herself to question the credibility of her use of the word "no".

 Counterfactual thinking

 Counterfactual thinking occurs when an individual mentally morphs, restructures, or changes events.
 It is possible that unacknowledged rape victims use counterfactual thinking to cognitively reorganize the experience into something other than rape.
 Victims that exhibit counterfactual thinking typically reorganize their thought patterns by thinking of ways the situation could have been worse.
 Others think about ways they could have prevented the situation from occurring instead of thinking about the experience itself.
-Both of these thought patterns are clearly related to a lack of acknowledgment.